 This Cannot Be Atoned For

 László Halász is a photographer and documentary filmmaker based in Hungary.
-Since 2012 he has been involved in several video projects for NGOs as a member of the Zöld Pók Foundation.
-His interest is focused on groups and individuals on the margins of society.
-He worked as a cinematographer in László Bihari's film No Country For Poor Men (Nem szegényeknek való vidék) and Sári Haragonics's film Szia Sári.
-He also made music videos for the music group Várkonyi Csibészek.
+Since 2012, as a member of the Zöld Pók Foundation, he has been involved in several video projects for NGOs.
+His focus is on groups and individuals on the margins of society.
+He worked as a cinematographer in László Bihari's film No Country For Poor Men (Nem szegényeknek való vidék), and Sári Haragonics's film, Szia Sári!.
+He has also made music videos for the music group Várkonyi Csibészek.
 This Cannot Be Atoned For is his first directorial work.

 The Two of Us